 It can also include new aluminum and vinyl siding that is molded to look like old lap siding.
-These surfaces are best painted using a brush about 2½ inches or more, to coat the horizontal runs.
+These surfaces are best painted using a brush about 2½ inches wide or more to coat the horizontal runs.
 This will produce a nice, smooth paint finish if it's done right.

-Begin by painting a sharp line between the top board and the soffit, as far as you can reach.
+Begin by painting a sharp line between the top lap board and the soffit as far as you can reach.
 Then coat the lap joints between the remaining boards in the run.

 Next, brush the faces of the siding boards and smooth out the paint.
 Move the ladder across the house to do the next section of lap boards before the paint can dry.
 Reach as far as you can with the brush on each section to minimize the number of times you have to move the ladder.

-Start the next section, brushing from the farthest point, back into the first section of wet paint.
+Start the next section brushing from the farthest point, back into the first section of wet paint.
 As before, cut in between the soffit and siding and then paint the lap joints.
-Finish by brushing the faces of the boards, stroking back into the wet paint.
+Finish by brushing the faces of the boards, stroking back into the wet paint of the first section.
 Work across the house like this, a little at a time, until you reach the next corner to complete the run.

 Work quickly when moving the ladder so the paint doesn't dry before you can joint it with the new section.
-When you've completed the run to the next corner, lower the ladder a little, move back to your starting point, and paint another few boards across the house.
+When you've completed the run to the next corner, lower the ladder a little and move back to your starting point.
+Paint another few boards across the house using the same process.
 Follow this procedure to paint all the boards on one side of the house, down to the bottom, before moving on to the next side.
 Check the video at the bottom of this page for a demonstration of this process.

 Painting Plywood Siding